illusion12321/orchestrate-php/README.md

         // here you could add a check if the country code is valid
         // could match to a country full name and store too, etc }

-    // the 'addProperty' method is important to strictly notify which
-    // properties this instance should handle, so it knows what to
-    // include in the Value that will be sent to Orchestrate

-    // remember, to check what is actually sent to Orchestrate
-    // use the toArray method

 }
 ```

+Two distinct things happen when using custom getter/setters:

+1- Access of the defined property gets mapped to the respective method.
+For example $item->country_code actually calls getCountryCode and $item->country_code = 'us' actually calls setCountryCode.

+2- You strictly notify which additional properties the object should handle, so it knows what to include in the Value that will be sent to Orchestrate.

+>> Remember, the Value data is composed of all your public properties plus the custom one defined with mapProperty.
+To check what will be sent to Orchestrate use the toArray method.

 The example above is a class that will represent each item in a Collection.